My role: Product Designer (student project)

 It was fun to think through the needs of these different audiences and to translate them into features of a unified system.
 After an initial set of sketches and brainstorming, I came up with 5 key areas (onboarding, patient account area, provider selection and the video screen experience) to solve for—guided by an experience blueprint for navigation and user journeys.

-Helping people understand how the service works is crucial and deserves extra attention.
-Patients are taking a leap of faith that they will be able to get reliable care.
-Services don't often get a second chance to make a good first impression.
-Our user research indicated it would be critical to articulate the benefit of the service versus an in-person visit, and to be transparent about why sharing personal and medical information was necessary.
+New services don't often get a second chance to make a good first impression.
+Helping people understand how the service works is crucial and deserved extra attention.
+My user research indicated it would be critical to articulate the benefit of the service versus an in-person visit, and to be transparent about why sharing personal and medical information was necessary for sign-up.

 The design had to account for accessibility for older adults.